-The Erasmus+ programme can contribute to the objective of education and lifelong learning indirectly.
+The Erasmus+ programme can contribute to the objective of education and lifelong learning indirectly, as well as Creative Europe can indirectly contribute to the objective of enhancing the role of culture and sustainable tourism in economic development, social inclusion and social innovation.

 At interregional level, with the measures of the overlapping or neighbouring INTERREG programmes could also be built up synergies.
 In the sense of the cross-border cooperation component, the cooperation programmes between the following countries could be relevant: Romania and Serbia, Romania and Hungary, Croatia and Serbia.
+Based on the draft programmes, thematic synergies could be observed in the field of environment, climate change, biodiversity, social issues and tourism.
 The Danube Transnational Programme will support cooperation initiatives on a higher territorial level.
 With the programmes of the interregional cooperation component, thematic synergies could be built up.

 Projects financed by INTERREG programmes are expected to have cross-border effects.
 On the other hand, in connection with the documents and financing instruments at the national level, their focus on developments primarily within the borders of the given country should be emphasized.
-However, it should be kept in mind that according to the relevant provision of the Common Provisions Regulation (CPR) in the case of programmes covered by the CPR all or part of an operation may be implemented outside of a Member State, including outside the Union, provided that the operation contributes to the objectives of the programme.
+However, it should be kept in mind that according to the relevant provision of the Common Provisions Regulation (CPR) in case of programmes covered by the CPR all or part of an operation may be implemented outside of a Member State, including outside the Union, provided that the operation contributes to the objectives of the programme.
 In addition, national level programmes can be utilized to supplement given domestic elements of cross-border developments within the national border.